Old Refinery Park

 Certain bird species such as Cedar Waxwings and Yellow Warblers prefer to breed and feed in this type of forest.
 Along this stretch of the river there is an extremely high concentration of waterfowl particularly in late fall and early winter.
 Most of the birds are Canada Geese and Mallards.
 There are also many diving ducks including Buffleheads, Common Goldeneye and occasionally, Hooded Mergansers.

 Due to the contamination from the oil refinery, this area was rendered unsuitable for permanent human habitation.
-However, with the reclamation efforts underway, the area is safe for recreational use and the water quality of the Bow River is not under threat.
+However, with the remediation, the area is safe for recreational use and the water quality of the Bow River is not under threat.
 The park, with its variety of habitats, provides an important part of the effort to naturalize the city's river valleys.